WorldMargin2/flaskSeverBase/README.md

-# MyWebsite

- this is a personal website setup by flask. the "index.html" in root is only redirect to "index.html" in "templates" folder.
+# this repository is for setup a flask sever quickly

 ## Usage